 PHOENIX — Maricopa County Attorney Bill Montgomery will appeal a federal court’s ruling that his office’s wiretapping authorization practices don’t follow federal law.

 Montgomery says he’ll ask the U.S. Supreme Court to review the 9th U.S. Circuit Court of Appeals ruling.
 It found that Montgomery did not personally review and approve electronic-surveillance warrants as required and instead relied on a state law that is less restrictive.

-Instead, Montgomery’s subordinates handled the approval process, the panel said.
-The wiretaps were then authorized by a judge after prosecutors presented evidence showing probable cause.
+The ruling said Montgomery’s subordinates handled the approval process, and that the wiretaps were then authorized by a judge after prosecutors presented evidence showing probable cause.

-The Wednesday ruling was in response to a civil lawsuit by Manuela Villa, who claimed her privacy was violated when law enforcement officers recorded her conversations during a 2012 narcotics investigation.
-Villa was not subject of the investigation and faced no criminal charges, according to the report.
+The ruling was issued in a civil lawsuit by a woman who claimed her privacy was violated during a drug investigation.

 Information from: The Arizona Republic, http://www.azcentral.com